ulfryk/mdfsp/design/1_DESIGN.md

   for our prototype to accept info about new streams — I'll prepare logic for adding streams one by one.
 If we have batch processing of this data in future, the output can be used as buffer to feed our solution, or we can extend to functionality to accept bulk updates.
+- re `6.2`: I prefer not to mark every stream as considered for monetization, we can do that when creating report or payment request.
+But it may be a topic of further investigation — what if 30s changes to 15s — should it affect all streams not yet considered for payout?
+Probably not.
+What if we have updated this value in config too late?
+How to fix streams that where already marked for monetization wrongly?
+That's a huge separate topic to investigate.
 - re `7.1` (report format): No need to answer this question for now.
 (My weak prediction is to start with a simple CSV…)
 - re `7.2`: I'll assume that for initial solution just stream counts are enough.
 - re `7.3` (report filtering): A must-have in a full-blown solution, but I assume it's unnecessary in the MVP.